Holidays, events, competitions and returning to as near to normal as possible has delayed our monthly blog and news for the past few months.

 Since before the pandemic began our van has needed attention.
 We felt ashamed driving around in a shabby vehicle that was advertising a caring, respectable, responsible and professional charity assisting needy animals.
 Seemed to us that it showed if we can’t look after our essential ‘tools of our trade’ how can we look after the animals.
 Then one of those spooky coincidences happened and Mark Tinworth drove through the gate bringing a donation of no longer needed dog bed and assorted things.
 It is Mark’s enterprise MT Graphiques of Gorron who achieved a marvellous transformation of our worn out looking van.
 So, same trusty work horse of a van but new colour and graphics.
 We now show the world what we are made of and our rescues are groomed and transported in a smart vehicle we are all proud of.
 We’re really happy with this!

 Our shop is open all week and we have lots of new stock for you to see.
-On our ITEMS FOR SALE at page we have some lovely antique pictures for sale.
+On our (now discontinued Items for Sale at page) we have some lovely antique pictures for sale.

 In July we had a wonderful response to our sale at the Salle de Fete in La Bigottiere.
 Thank you to all our benevoles and a special thank you to everyone who bought our goods and supported us so generously.